 Everyone has a unique body, and no standardized mattress will be the best fit for everyone.
 If you want to get your best possible sleep, you will want a custom RV mattress made for your unique body, sleep needs, and preferences.
 That means the best place to buy an RV mattress is a custom mattress factory.

 Custom mattress factories are not the only places where you can buy RV mattresses.
 However, the quality difference between a standardized and custom-made RV mattress is enormous.
-You will sleep much better on a custom RV mattress designed with your body and sleep needs in mind.
+You will sleep much better on a custom RV mattress designed with your body.

 When you buy from a local mattress factory, you get more than just a personalized mattress.
 You also get: